MLouedec/Demo_enclosing_method/README.md

 # Demo enclosing method
 Demo of the enclosing method to verify robust positive invairance for ellipsoids.
 This folder is composed of 2 examples, one blank model and the toolbox header.
 Dependencies: sympy, numpy, scipy, random, math, codac, matplotlib, time.

+This repositary is related to the paper Louedec, M., Jaulin, L., & Viel, C. (2023).
+Computational tractable guaranteed numerical method to study the stability of n-dimensional time-independent nonlinear systems with bounded perturbation.
+Automatica, 153, 110981.

 ## pendulum_example.py
 Frist example, the stability of a simple pendulum with friction.
 Command to launch: